h5bp/server-configs-lighttpd/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the the terms of the [MIT License](LICENSE.md).